 - Speaking up.
 We can all find and practice ways to say what we are or are not comfortable with — “I know you’re on PrEP, but it’ll be easier for me to relax if we use a condom.”
 This can make space for others to do the same.

 - Listening and responding.
 Remember that sex can be a conversation, requiring us to think ahead of time about how to share and how to react.
-There are lots of things we’ll be telling each other and hearing each other about HIV status, sexual history, or the things we need from each other to go ahead with a hook up.
+There are lots of things we’ll be telling each other and hearing about HIV status, sexual history, or the things we need from each other to go ahead with a hook up.

 - Slow motion.
 Practicing good consent involves reading body language, and sometimes slowing the action down a little bit to check in and make sure he’s enjoying himself, too.